I Sold Political Ads for Google. Banning Them Won’t Work.

 A cynical reading of Dorsey’s move would be that he has simply become exhausted by the recurring bad PR generated by controversy after controversy over political advertising.
 Political ads account for only about $3 million a year of Twitter’s revenue, according to the company’s chief financial officer.
 (By comparison, Facebook expects to make several hundred million dollars in the 2020 election cycle.)
 For Dorsey, one might conclude, the revenue from political ads apparently isn’t worth the hassle.

 But let’s take Dorsey at his word.
 He is right to worry.
-Digital political advertising really is more targeted than traditional advertising, as I explained many times to political campaigns whose campaign managers and general consultants were stuck in 1995.
-The ability to find and speak to groups of people based on their characteristics—age, location, gender, plus any of your niche interests—is much more efficient on digital platforms than blasting your “Save Social Security” TV ads at the Golf Channel because you think a lot of its viewers are older than 65.
+Digital political advertising really is more targeted than traditional advertising, as I explained many times to political campaigns whose managers and general consultants were stuck in 1995.
+The ability to find and speak to groups of people based on their characteristics—age, location, and gender, plus any of your niche interests—is much more efficient on digital platforms than blasting your “Save Social Security” TV ads at the Golf Channel because you think a lot of its viewers are older than 65.

-This increase in ad spend efficiency has been a boon to normal commerce.
-When selling a new widget or service, a startup that would never have been able to buy expensive TV ads can actually compete with major brands for your attention.
+This increase in ad-spend efficiency has been a boon to normal commerce.
+When selling a new widget or service, a start-up that would never have been able to buy expensive TV ads can actually compete with major brands for your attention.
 Allbirds and Dollar Shave Club, for example, probably wouldn’t have made it in a pre-digital world.
-Similarly, digital ads can be the most cost-effective way for new political candidates—especially those, such as Andrew Yang, who aren’t celebrities before running for office—to make the electorate aware they exist in the first place.
+Similarly, digital ads can be the most cost-effective way for new political candidates—especially those, such as Andrew Yang, who aren’t celebrities before they run for office—to make the electorate aware they exist in the first place.

 One can fairly ask whether, in a democracy, we should sell policies and political candidates the same way we sell sneakers and razors.
-If I’m already in the market for a toaster, I’d much rather Google know that and serve me an ad for the perfect appliance for me—preferably on sale, so that I can get the transaction over quickly and efficiently.
-But complex, thorny topics like abortion or immigration are up for debate, and some friction in a user’s mind is a feature, not a bug.
+If I’m already in the market for a toaster, I’d much rather Google knew that and served me an ad for the perfect appliance for me—preferably on sale, so that I can get the transaction over quickly and efficiently.
+But complex, thorny topics such as abortion and immigration are up for debate, and some friction in a user’s mind is a feature, not a bug.
 When digital ads tell us exactly what we want to hear about these subjects, they nudge us away from considering nuances, ambiguities, and alternative points of view.

 Nevertheless, the differences between traditional and digital advertising are differences in degree, not in kind.
-In any form of advertising, the marketer tries to match their message to their target audience.
+In any form of advertising, marketers try to match their message to their target audience.
 To ban digital ads because they’re better at achieving that goal is to draw a distinction without a coherent line.
 Campaigns have used “micro-targeted” direct mail for decades without nearly as much public outcry.
 TV advertising gets more targeted all the time.
-And, of course, as traditional Pay TV declines and some of the new streaming platforms decide to drive revenue with ads rather than compete with Netflix for subscriptions, the gap between digital and traditional will continue to erode until it disappears entirely.
+And, of course, as traditional pay-TV declines and some of the new streaming platforms decide to drive revenue with ads rather than compete with Netflix for subscriptions, the gap between digital and traditional will continue to erode until it disappears entirely.
 What will we do then?

 Ban targeted political ads entirely, perhaps?
 But here we encounter the conceptual confusion at the core of Dorsey’s decision: What, exactly, is a political ad?
-If a newspaper promotes an op-ed by a columnist arguing that President Trump is unfit for office, is that a political ad?
+If a newspaper promotes an op-ed by a columnist arguing that President Donald Trump is unfit for office, is that a political ad?
 If a movie studio run by a left-wing billionaire pays for ads promoting a hagiographic documentary about an up-and-coming progressive candidate, is that a political ad?
-If an eco-friendly brand like Patagonia runs an awareness campaign about conserving the environment and fighting climate change, is that a political ad?
+If an eco-friendly brand such as Patagonia runs an awareness campaign about conserving the environment and fighting climate change, is that a political ad?
 There is simply no reasonable way to enforce a ban like this consistently and objectively.
 Partisans will continue to decry ads with messages they don’t like—the only difference is that they’ll be arguing over whether the ad’s content is political, rather than whether it’s true.

 Even if it proved enforceable, Dorsey’s decision would have unintended consequences.
 Banning digital political advertising is likely to add to the already substantial advantage incumbents have over challengers.
 In his announcement, he claimed that the only political messages that deserve amplification are those that “earn reach when people decide to follow an account or retweet.”
-But the people most capable of generating “earned media” are those that already have lots of followers.
+But the people most capable of generating “earned media” are those who already have lots of followers.
 In most cases, that’s the people already holding office—and the exceptions show that Democrats especially should be careful what they wish for.
 No neophyte candidate has mastered “earned media” better than Donald Trump did in the 2016 campaign.

-Banning digital political ads will also likely hurt candidates with innovative ideas unpopular with large donors.
-Would an underdog like Bernie Sanders—the Dollar Shave Club of candidates—have been able to compete against Hillary Clinton as well as he did without the small donors that his digital presence enabled?
+Banning digital political ads will also likely hurt candidates who have innovative ideas that are unpopular with large donors.
+Would an underdog such as Bernie Sanders—the Dollar Shave Club of candidates—have been able to compete against Hillary Clinton as well as he did without the small donors that his digital presence enabled?

 Instead of trying to ban digital political ads, tech platforms can use their power to improve them.
 They can make those ads more transparent by slapping larger, clearer labeling on those purchased by verified political candidates and super PACs—a step that would also distinguish such ads from ones placed by shadowy, less accountable sources.
-Platforms can also make it much easier for the average person to tell how they’re being targeted.
-Each platform already allows you to see the data it’s collected on you that it uses for ads.
-For example, here is Google’s directions for how to access your data; the steps are too long and convoluted, and unsavvy users will hardly ever bother.
+Platforms can also make it much easier for average people to tell how they’re being targeted.
+Each platform already allows you to see the data it has collected on you that it uses for ads.
+For example, here are Google’s directions for how to access your data; the steps are too long and convoluted, and unsavvy users will hardly ever bother.
 To their credit, since the 2016 election, Facebook and Google both developed searchable archives, accessible to the public, of every ad from campaigns and issue groups.

-What all of these steps require is for tech companies to acknowledge the broader social consequences of the ads they carry and make good-faith efforts to force certain ad buyers to identify themselves.
+What all these steps require is for tech companies to acknowledge the broader social consequences of the ads they carry and make good-faith efforts to force certain ad buyers to identify themselves.
 The companies should produce detailed information about who is seeing which ads and make it accessible to outside observers.
-Big Tobacco was a Merchant of Death because it didn’t care about, and refused to acknowledge, any harms that it was causing.
+Big Tobacco was a Merchant of Death because it didn’t care about, and refused to acknowledge, any harm it was causing.
 Tech platforms have a more constructive role to play.

 Jack Dorsey isn’t Nick Naylor.
 Neither is Mark Zuckerberg.
-If not for Trump’s victory over Clinton in 2016, the current collective freakout over digital ads might not be happening.
+If not for Trump’s victory over Clinton in 2016, the current collective freak-out over digital ads might not be happening.
 Still, the conversation is long overdue.
 But the tech platforms are too important to our political conversation for their leaders to simply huff, puff, and walk away—instead of focusing on what they can do to help.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.